Mutual Respect: Avoid Referring to Dental Colleagues as ‘Just a …’

 In a quote from the movie Hangover, Phil reminds Stu of his perception of Stu’s minimal achievements.
 “He’s a dentist.
 Don’t get too excited.
 And if someone has a heart attack, you should still call 911.”
 Dentists can be the butt of jokes until the dentist is needed.

 A dentist is an expert in dentistry ‒ not only of the teeth but from the outside of the lips to the throat and everything in between.
-As research continues to surface, dentists become more of a jack of all trades with their extensive knowledge about oral health.

 Their hand-eye coordination is highly skilled to accomplish as close to perfection as possible while working in a small space.
 They require good judgment for diagnosing, treating, and knowing their abilities and when to refer.

-Just a Front Office Person/Lady/Scheduler/Receptionist
+Just a Front Office Person, Scheduler, or Receptionist

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.